 Here was a man who did sex yoga.
 Who practiced the ridiculously fatal sport of aerotrekking.
-Who ranged the world gathering sycophants around him, investing in power yachts, designer chemical labs, bodyguards and shotguns, and above all else, making his life a holy shrine to his penis, and his life's work the putting of that penis into as many young ladies as would have it.
-His holy grail, according to reports from close friends reported by Gizmodo, was "drugs that induce sexual behaviour in women".
+Who ranged the world gathering sycophants around him, investing in power yachts, designer chemical labs, bodyguards and shotguns, and, above all else, making his life a holy shrine to his penis, and his life's work the putting of that penis into as many young ladies as would have it.
+His holy grail, according to reports from close friends reported by Gizmodo, was "drugs that induce sexual behavior in women."
 He lived for pleasure.
-For the most simple, hedonic view of pleasure, and – if you squinted your eyes a bit – you could probably have seen him as a kind of deranged folk hero.
+For the most simple, hedonic view of pleasure, and—if you squinted your eyes a bit—you could probably have seen him as a kind of deranged folk hero.

 But now someone is dead, and it's a lot harder to see the joke.